-Each week we have the opportunity to discuss three friendship challenges with our Bible Cafe™ Small Group community.
-I enjoyed all the challenges.
-In our Bible study I discovered that I want to offer ENCOURAGEMENT to the women around me, so I’m going to have to make INTENTIONAL time to text, send cards, and call them.
+Each week in our online Bible study, we have the opportunity to discuss three friendship challenges with our Bible Cafe™ community.
+In our Bible study, I discovered that I want to offer ENCOURAGEMENT to the women around me, so I’m going to have to make INTENTIONAL time to text, send cards, and call them.
 I need to visit them if they are nearby.

 Since we started this study, my friendships are blooming!
-Easpecially with my neighbors who are close enough for a hot cup of coffee or homemade ice cream on the patio.
+Especially with my neighbors who are close enough for a hot cup of coffee or homemade ice cream on the patio.

 After reading a companion book called “The Turquoise Table” I told my husband we need to make our home an “Embassy for the Holy Spirit” and I asked him to put a table in the front yard.
 We compromised…we will put a table on our “party deck” which you can see from the front yard and add a staircase to the deck so anyone can come up and sip coffee or tea with us.

 As you recall in our Bible study this week, we learned about “perfectly curated” images and lifestyles.
 How can we be more vulnerable in our “real” lives?
 As a family rule, I never post images of my kids or husband online.
 So that means I post my dogs, garden, books, or latte photos.
 And these are snapshots of my life.
 To be more real online, we simply need to be who God made us to be.
 Share our hobbies.
 Tell our stories.

 And…Let’s be very clear: Being vulnerable is not giving you permission to GOSSIP, or diminish a family member or friend because you’re “being real.”
 Guard your mouth and words so you speak life.